MythicApp/Documentation/src/content/docs/othertut/launchers.md

 [![How to Install and Setup Mythic](https://i.imgur.com/MTmO6te.png)](http://www.youtube.com/watch?v=8OD3i1V2kIk "How to import Steam into Mythic?")
 ---
 # Text Guide
-## Installing the Steam setup file
+## Installing the Steam Setup File
 To install the `SteamSetup.exe` file, click [here](https://cdn.akamai.steamstatic.com/client/installer/SteamSetup.exe) and the official Steam installer will download for Windows to your device.
-## Importing the setup file into Mythic
+## Importing the Setup File Into Mythic
 Once the `SteamSetup.exe` file is installed, navigate to your Mythic library and press the `+` in the top right corner to start importing the setup file.

 # <img alt="localimport steam" src="https://i.imgur.com/aQt3fB0.png">